Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: Energy loss from theoretical models

 \subsection{Results}

-We have calculated the transverse energy loss ($\Delta E_T$) of a charm quark for Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 TeV and 5.02 TeV for the centralities of collision, 0-10\% and 30-50\%.
-The rapidity ($y$) was chosen $y=$ 1.0 for most central collisions (0-10\%) and $y=$ 0.5 for mid-central collisions (30-50\%) at both centre of mass energies.
+We have calculated the transverse energy loss ($\Delta E_T$) of a charm quark for the central (0-10\%) Pb+Pb collisions at $\sqrt{s_{NN}}=$ 2.76 TeV and for the three centralities 0-10\%, 30-50\%, 60-80\% of Pb+Pb collisions at $\sqrt{s_{NN}}=$ 5.02 TeV.
+The rapidity ($y$) for all collision centralities are taken as $y=1.0$.
 The results of combined collisional and radiative energy losses are depicted in Fig.~\ref{delET_HQ}.
 Let us discuss significant features of the results.
-We have noted that DGLV+PP and XDZR+PP formalisms yield similar kind of energy losses of a charm quark at $\sqrt{s_{NN}}=$ 2.76 TeV and 5.02 TeV both.
-However, a small difference can be noticed in the low energy regime ($E_T<5$ GeV) and prominent for the most central collisions.
-The results have come as our expectation because the above two energy loss approaches have considered similar kind of assumption in the calculation e.g, static Debye screened scattering centres and LPM suppression effect.
-On the other side, the energy loss obtained from \textit{Corrected} AJMS+PP formalism is found higher than the other formalisms, by about factor of two.
+It can be noted that DGLV+PP and XDZR+PP formalisms yield similar amount of energy losses of a charm quark for a given system except in a small region ($E_T<5$ GeV).
+The results have come as per expectation because the above two approaches have considered similar kind of assumption in the calculations e.g, static Debye screened scattering centres and LPM suppression effect.
+On the other side, the energy loss obtained from \textit{Corrected} AJMS+PP formalism is found higher than that by the other two formalisms, by about a factor of two.
 This can be attributed to the fact that the kinematic cuts are less restricted thus a broader range of gluon emission angle is utilised in \textit{Corrected} AJMS approach.